cachengo/kernel/Documentation/admin-guide/pm/cpuidle.rst

 by default this way, for example.

-The other kernel command line parameters controlling CPU idle time management described below are only relevant for the *x86* architecture and some of them affect Intel processors only.
+The other kernel command line parameters controlling CPU idle time management described below are only relevant for the *x86* architecture and references to ``intel_idle`` affect Intel processors only.

 The *x86* architecture support code recognizes three kernel command line options related to CPU idle time management: ``idle=poll``, ``idle=halt``,